Royal Oak Burial Park

 Royal Oak Burial Park offers many memorial options.
 The columbarium Grove was opened in the 1980s.
 This offered an above ground memorial location for ashes.
 In 1995 a mausoleum was installed, this offered another above ground interment space.

 In 2000 the burial park has created new sections specifically for Upright Memorials.
-Upright memorial offered people a more creative way to memorialize there loved ones.
+Upright memorial offered people a more creative way to memorialize their loved ones.

 As you could imagine the burial park has been expanded many times over the years.
 Today, it comprised of 135 acres, this is almost double its original size of 80 acres.
 To date, only 65 acres of the park have been developed.